Scrum 101: Practical Guide Hero

 • Daily Scrum: Daily coordination and adaptation

-• Sprint Retrospective: Process improvement and team growth
+• Sprint Review & Retrospective: Inspection, feedback, and team growth

-• Timeboxing: Why limits matter, including comparison table of all timeboxes
+• Timeboxing: Full comparison table of all timeboxes and why limits matter

 Scrum Artifacts provide transparency to the work and the flow of value.
 You’ll explore how they are used, how they evolve, and how to avoid common misuses.